 The Super Bowl is the most-watched television event in America every year and has berthed many of the most memorable moments in the NFL.
-But unfortunately, even the Super Bowl fails to deliver on its glorious magnitude from time to time.
+However, even the crown jewel in American sports can fail to live up to its billing from time to time.

 Are there any “bad” ways to win a Super Bowl?
 Of course not.
-But there is a selection of Super Bowls that stand out as, well, forgettable.
+Winning a Super Bowl writes teams, coaches, and players into unerasable NFL lore.
+That said, there is a selection of Super Bowls that were pretty forgettable for anyone who wasn’t on the field.

 The Broncos set an all-time NFL record by scoring 606 points (37.9 per game) en route to the Super Bowl.
 Peyton Manning threw for 5,477 yards, 55 touchdowns, and 10 interceptions, and won the NFL MVP for his role in the team’s success.